Mariners vs. Mets Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has picked up at least one hit in 14 straight games.
-During his last 10 games he is batting .578 with four doubles, five home runs, three walks and 14 RBI.
+- Rodriguez hopes to build on a 15-game hitting streak in this matchup.
+In his last 10 games he is batting .489 with three doubles, a triple, four home runs, three walks and 10 RBI.

 Rodríguez Recent Games